KhelKim/about-AI/edwith/04/lecture.md

   - Exponential-growth of the window by introducing, a multiplicative factor
   - By carefully selecting the multiplicative factor, no loss in the information

-- Causal convolution: the future tokens cannot be sused.
+- Causal convolution: the future tokens cannot be used.

   - Computation as usual: efficiency
   - Clever masking of future tokens: causality